edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 Coinjoin remaining problems: Hot to find peers, peers know your input-output mapping (This is a worse problem than for centralized mixes), DoS.

 **10. Discuss how people might release sensible data in exchange of an immediate advantage.
 Discuss examples that give evidence to your claims.
-Possibilty give a specific example in which you or a person you know was involved.**
+Possibly give a specific example in which you or a person you know was involved.**

+I am not understanding the question.

 **11. Discuss extension of blockchain technologies beyond digital currency.**